seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/conditionals6.md

     def test_4(self):
         # it "should return True if the both numbers are even"
-        self.assertTrue(main.isEitherEvenOrAreBoth7(1000, 50)),
+        self.assertTrue(main.isEitherEvenOrAreBoth7(1000, 50),
-        msg = "should return True if the both numbers are even")
+        msg = "should return True if both numbers are even")

     def test_5(self):
         # it "should return True if the both numbers are 7"
         self.assertTrue(main.isEitherEvenOrAreBoth7(7, 7),
-        msg = "should return True if the both numbers are 7")
+        msg = "should return True if both numbers are 7")

     def test_6(self):
         # it "should return False if the both numbers are odd and not both 7"